XXX

 (The article was originally accompanied by a thumbnail of a happy couple in typical wedding garb kissing with a cool skyline background.
 Minor oversight: both of them were women, which sort of contradicts the article’s title in a number of hilarious ways.
 Strangely, this illustration has now vanished!)

-[blog] Dimorphism
+[personal] Dimorphism

 Today I went to the drug store.
 I bought nail clippers, a nail file, and a nail buffer.
 All existing nail clippers in this house have been transmuted into cat toys and subsequently batted into the void where lost cat toys go.